Beyond Traditional VPNs: Simplifying Cloud Access with Tailscale

 First, you need to create a variable.tfvars

-file in the terraform/network directory.
+file in the opentofu/network directory.

 1env = "dev"